Run Secure Applications on OpenShift with IBM Power Systems

-As an important component of end-to-end application modernization and hybrid cloud adoption, Aqua Security integrates with Power10-based servers to provide tools to help customers further secure the full lifecycle of Red Hat OpenShift containerized workloads.
+As an important component of end-to-end application modernization and hybrid cloud adoption, Aqua Security integrates with OpenShift on Power to provide tools to help customers further secure the full lifecycle of Red Hat OpenShift containerized workloads.

 Accelerating app modernization and hybrid cloud adoption

-Aqua Security and IBM Power are teaming up to enable to complement the existing security capabilities within Red Hat OpenShift, providing layers of security for containerized workloads across clusters deployed on-premise and in public or managed clouds.
+Aqua Security and IBM Power are teaming up to complement Red Hat OpenShift's existing security capabilities, providing layers of security for containerized workloads across clusters that are deployed on-premises and in public or managed clouds.

 A modern security approach for application modernization

 As IBM Power customers shift to hybrid cloud developments and deploy more containerized applications, they need a security approach that is designed for how cloud native applications are developed, deployed, and run in production.

 Many Aqua customers use Red Hat OpenShift as their Kubernetes platform to orchestrate and manage containerized applications, especially in hybrid deployments that span on-premises and public cloud environments.
 Customers use Aqua’s centralized management to define and enforce policies across clusters and protect workloads wherever they run.